BELKHIR/shinyvcfanalyser/README.md

 This will open a bash console inside the container.
 Some binaries are installed in /opt/biotools

+## To run a new container only in command line :

+`sudo docker run --rm -i -t $DOCK_VOLUME --name vcfmultisample shinyvcfmultisampleanalyser /bin/bash `

 ## Generate a report from command line